 17.46.050 Lot line adjustment—Withdrawal.

 A. The applicant may withdraw the application for lot line adjustment at any time prior to recordation of the deeds by filing a written request for withdrawal with the director of public works.
-Upon receipt of such request, all approvals and other actions and determinations of the county surveyor or the board of supervisors on appeal in connection with the lot line adjustment shall be deemed thereafter null and void.
+Upon receipt of such request, all approvals and other actions and determinations of the county surveyor shall be deemed thereafter null and void.

 B. Following tentative approval of a lot line adjustment, failure by the applicant to file the deeds with the county surveyor within the time period required by Section 17.46.060 shall be deemed a withdrawal of the lot line adjustment application by the applicant.

-C. Failure by the applicant to record the deeds consummating the lot line adjustment within three hundred sixty-five days of the date of the tentative approval of the lot line adjustment by the county surveyor or, on appeal, by the board of supervisors shall void all such approvals and be deemed a withdrawal of the application for the lot line adjustment.
+C. Failure by the applicant to record the deeds consummating the lot line adjustment within three hundred sixty-five days of the date of the tentative approval of the lot line adjustment by the county surveyor shall void all such approvals and be deemed a withdrawal of the application for the lot line adjustment.

 D. The county surveyor may grant one forty-five-day extension of time for recording deeds.
 The request for the one time extension must be in writing to the county surveyor at a minimum of five working days prior to the expiration date for recording, and must state the reason for requesting the extension.